nikitavoloboev/data/meta/meta.md

 3. Links
 	- links related to the topic
 4. Notes
-	- my own personal notes on the matter
+	- my own personal notes on the matter as well as things I found interesting on the internet regarding the topic
+		- I often give a link of where I found
 5. interesting
 	- some things I find interesting